MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-quotes-sales-professional.md

 Most sales begin with a price quote in Dynamics 365 Sales Professional.
 A quote is a formal offer for products proposed at specific prices and related payment terms, which you send to an opportunity, account, or contact.

-If you’ve created your quote from an opportunity, you might have already added products that your customer is interested in to the opportunity.
+If you've created your quote from an opportunity, you might have already added products that your customer is interested in to the opportunity.
 When you create a quote from the opportunity, all the products are already added to the quote.

-You’ll probably edit a quote multiple times as a sale progresses.
-Initially, you create a draft, and then you need to activate it when it’s ready to go to a customer.
+You'll probably edit a quote multiple times as a sale progresses.
+Initially, you create a draft, and then you need to activate it when it's ready to go to a customer.

 When the customer accepts the quote, and you are ready to ship the products, you create an invoice.
 Otherwise, you close the quote as revised, canceled, or lost.